thousandbrainsproject/tbp.monty/docs/how-monty-works/faq-monty.md

 ---
 title: FAQ - Monty
-description: Frequently asked questions about the Thousand Brains Theory, Monty / thousand-brains systems, and the underlying algorithms.
+description: Frequently asked questions about the Thousand Brains Theory, Monty, thousand-brains systems, and the underlying algorithms.
 ---

 Below are responses to some of the frequently asked questions we have encountered.
 However, this is not an exhaustive list, so if you have a question, please reach out to us and the rest of the community at our [Discourse page](https://thousandbrains.discourse.group/).
 We will also update this page with new questions as they come up.

 # General

-## What is the difference between the Thousand Brains Theory, Monty, and thousand-brains systems?
+## What is the Difference Between the Thousand Brains Theory, Monty, and Thousand-Brains Systems?

 We use these terms fairly interchangeably (particularly in our meetings), however the [Thousand Brains Theory](https://www.frontiersin.org/journals/neural-circuits/articles/10.3389/fncir.2018.00121/full) (TBT) is the underlying theory of how the neocortex works.
 Thousand-brains systems are artificial intelligence systems designed to operate according to the principles of the TBT.
 Finally, Monty is the name of the first system that implements the TBT (i.e. the first thousand-brains system), and is made available in our open-source code.

 # Neuroscience Theory

-## What is the relationship of the Thousand Brains Theory to the Free Energy Principle?
+## What is the Relationship of the Thousand Brains Theory to the Free Energy Principle?

 The Free-Energy Principle and Bayesian theories of the brain are interesting and broadly compatible with the principles of the Thousand Brains Theory (TBT).
 While they can be useful for neuroscience research, our view is that Bayesian approaches are often too broad and require problematic assumptions (such as modeling noise as Gaussian) for building practical, intelligent systems.
 While the concept of the neocortex as a system that predicts the nature of the of world is common to the Free-Energy Principle and the Thousand Brains Theory (as well as much older ideas going back to Hermann von Helmholtz), we want to emphasize the key elements that set the TBT apart, such as the use of a modular architecture with reference frames, where each module builds representations of entire objects.

-## What does it mean to say that cortical columns in the brain model whole objects?
-Does the TBT claim there are models of coffee mugs in V1 (early visual cortex)?
+## What Does it Mean to Say That Cortical Columns in the Brain Model Whole Objects?
+Does the TBT Claim There are Models of Coffee Mugs in V1?

-One important prediction of the Thousand Brains Theory is that the intricate columnar structure found throughout brain regions, including early sensory areas like V1, supports computations much more complex than extracting simple features for recognizing objects.
+One important prediction of the Thousand Brains Theory is that the intricate columnar structure found throughout brain regions, including primary sensory areas like V1 (early visual cortex), supports computations much more complex than extracting simple features for recognizing objects.

 To recap a simple version of the model (i.e. simplified to exclude top-down feedback or motor outputs):
 We assume the simple features that are often detected experimentally in areas like V1 correspond to the feature input (layer 4) in a cortical column.
 Each column then integrates movement in L6, and uses features-at-locations to build a more stable representation of a larger object in L3 (i.e. larger than the receptive field of neurons in L4).
 L3’s lateral connections then support "voting", enabling columns to inform each-other’s predictions.
 Some arguments supporting this model are: